hikettei/cl-waffe/Readme.md

 See also: [Document](https://hikettei.github.io/cl-waffe-docs/docs/extend-library.html)

-As you can see from `./source/optimizers/optimizers.lisp`, or `./source/operators.lisp`,  the features like `defnode`, `defoptimizer` is exported for users.
-Here's examples.
+cl-waffe's features are based on these macro:

+- `defmodel` (describes forward process and parameters that to be optimized.)
+- `defnode`  (describes forward process and backward process, that not necessary to use cl-waffe/mgl-mat, you can use libraries you like.)
+- `deftrainer` (describes the predict/training process. (e.g.: criterion, optimizer's setting), which contributes to reduce the amount of total codes.)
+- `defoptimizer` (describes the optimizing function)
+- `defdataset` (describes how the dataset is itearted.)

+True, almost implementations are using it (See also: `./source/optimizers/optimizers.lisp`, or `./source/operators.lisp`).
+In the same way, All macros are exported, and users can make extensions of the framework as required.

-(For details about with-facet, numcl: [with-facet](https://github.com/melisgl/mgl-mat#x-28MGL-MAT-3A-40MAT-FACET-API-20MGL-PAX-3ASECTION-29), [numcl](https://github.com/numcl/numcl))
+(The codes below is using mgl-mat and numcl.
+For details about with-facet, numcl: [with-facet(mgl-mat)](https://github.com/melisgl/mgl-mat#x-28MGL-MAT-3A-40MAT-FACET-API-20MGL-PAX-3ASECTION-29), [numcl](https://github.com/numcl/numcl))

 ```lisp
 ; in ./source/operators.lisp at 202th line